nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 It was just like a jolly parlor social.”

 “Oh, sure!
 Them gals not all in the straight business, you know.
-Some o’ them works and just go there for a good time, a li’l’ extra stuff....
+Some o’ them works and just go there for a good time, a li’l’ extra stuff.<span class="three-dots"></span>
 It ain’t like that nonetall ovah in Europe, chappie.
 They wouldn’t ’a’ treated you so nice.
 Them places I sampled ovah there was all straight raw business and no camoflage.”